Trewaters/soar/README.md

 ## Milestones

-- [x] 1.0.0 - MVP ( 2 sections - each with material, "Flow" and "Asana Postures").
+- [x] 1.0.0 - MVP ( 2 sections - each with material, "Flows" and "Asana Postures").
 - [x] 2.0.0 - Create User Profiles (connect to db)
 - [ ] 2.1.0 - Routine/Practice Planner.
 Allow user to track progress and goals.
 - [ ] x.x.0 - Allow User Profiles to save their progress (connect to db)